isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 tables, the amount of data processed by a single query may increase into the GB or even TB range.

-During this introductory period (for at least the next 6 months), all registered COSMIC users will be added to the ``isb-cgc-cosmic`` Google Cloud Platform (GCP) project so that they will be able to perform exploratory queries at no cost.
+At this time, all registered COSMIC users are added to the ``isb-cgc-cosmic`` Google Cloud Platform (GCP) project which allows them to perform exploratory queries at no cost.
 (These costs will be paid by ISB-CGC, again with funding from NCI.)
 Please note that users who perform large numbers of queries and incur significant costs will be removed from the ``isb-cgc-cosmic`` GCP project and will be required to create their own